-A total of six sewer separation projects are recommended at CSO058, CSO093, CSO123, CSO140, CSO160 and CSO206.
-All projects except CSO123 and CSO206 are designed to provide new stormwater collection piping; transferring existing catch basins and/or constructing new catch basins; and disconnect downspouts where feasible.
-The existing combined pipes will be converted to carry only sanitary flow.
-The separation projects at CSO123 and CSO206 are a continuation of sewer separation projects partially complete.
+A total of six sewer separation projects were initially recommended at CSO058, CSO093, CSO123, CSO140, CSO160 and CSO206.
+After additional review, CSO058, 093.140, and 160 were modified to weir modification projects.
+The separation projects at CSO123 and CSO206 were a continuation of sewer separation projects partially completed at the beginning of the LTCP.